halbow/halbow.github.io/content/books/reading.md

 # Python Testing with Pytest [ref](https://pragprog.com/titles/bopytest2/python-testing-with-pytest-second-edition/)

 # Test Driven Development [ref]()

-Really like this one, especially the concpet of pace Every programmer will be
+Really like this one, especially the concept of pace with TDD.
+Every programmer will be

 # [Refactoring](https://martinfowler.com/books/refactoring.html)